Clarke County

 ATHENS, Ga. — A verdict is in for the murder trial of University of Georgia law student Tara Baker’s killing in 2001.

-Baker’s family said in a statement that the verdict does not erase the years of grief, but id does represent accountability from the legal system she believed in.
+Baker’s family said in a statement that the verdict does not erase the years of grief, but it does represent accountability from the legal system she believed in.

-“For more than two decades, we have lived with the absence of the life she was building,” they said.
+“For more than two decades, we have lived with the absence of the life she was building,” said Baker family spokesperson Cameron Jay.
 “We have imagined the attorney she would have become, the causes she would have championed, and the people she would have helped.
 That future was taken from her in an act of violence that forever altered our family.”

 Jurors began deliberating at 12:30 p.m.
 Monday and returned with a verdict after 1 p.m.
 Tuesday.